 gateways, the gateway will create one outbound gateway connection for each gateway in its configuration.
 It will also gossip other gateways it knows or discovers.
 Fewer external

 gateways mean less configuration.
 Yet, the ability to discover more gateways and gateway nodes depends on these servers running.
 This is similar to seed server in cluster.
 It is recommended to have all seed server of a cluster listed in the

-If the local cluster has three gateway nodes, this means there will be three outbound connections to each external gateway.
+If the local cluster has three gateway nodes, this means there will be three outbound connections from the local cluster to each external gateway cluster.

 In the example above cluster A has configured gateway connections for B (solid lines).
 B has discovered gateway connections to A (dotted lines).
 Note that the number of outgoing connections always matches the number of gateways with the same name.

 In this second example, again configured connections are shown with solid lines and discovered gateway connections are shown using dotted lines.
 Gateways A and C were both discovered via gossiping; B discovered A and A discovered C.

 A key point in the description above is that each node in the cluster will make a connection to a single node in every remote cluster — a difference from the clustering protocol, where every node is directly connected to all other nodes.